 Between the rich chocolate center and all the fun coatings you can use, these little confections end up being the perfect fit for snacking, gifting, or parties.
-They’re perfect all year long, but I usually make them during the holidays, coated with chopped up candy or festive sprinkles.
+They’re perfect all year long, but I usually make them coated with chopped-up candy or festive sprinkles during the holidays.

 And on a rainy day, I may make a batch (or two) just for myself.
 You know, just so there’s something to snack on while I’m binge-watching the latest release on Netflix.

 Because any occasion is better with chocolate.

 Chocolate truffles as we know them (round chocolate candy covered in chocolate or candy coating) originated in France in 1895.
 And at the time, the creators of this confection seemed to feel that this new treat resembled a truffle, which is a type of mushroom.
 Truffle mushrooms are dark brown, round, and textured – which does, in fact, look a lot like a candy truffle coated in sprinkles.

 What’s in chocolate truffles?

 To make a batch of these classic chocolate truffles, you’ll need to collect the following ingredients: